sivy/airtable-db-export/docs/source/index.rst

 - :ref:`workflow_download`
 - :ref:`workflow_load_db`

-One thing to note: most of these tasks
+One thing to note: most of these tasks can be used independently depending on your needs.
+For example, actually generating the create DDL won't be needed if your configuration and source tables have not changed – you can just download the json data and load it.

 .. _workflow_airtable_setup: